Validate

 The portfolio workflow packages generation, ODPC catalogs, ODPS products, ODPG graphs, review pages, localization, and version history into one practical path for business-facing work.

-The SDK gives developers and AI agents one practical interface across product descriptions, ODPC catalogs, ODPG graphs, ODPV vocabulary, and data contract workflows.
+The SDK gives developers and AI agents one practical interface across product descriptions, ODPC catalogs, ODPG graphs, ODPV vocabulary, ODPR workflow recipes, and data contract workflows.
+OKF is supported as an external context bundle format, not as a fifth Open Data Products standard.

 Defines the data product, its access, quality, SLA, pricing, support, license, and strategy.